oginga/exgit/README.md

 # Exgit

-Exgit(external git) is a Bash driven git wrapper for linux to make automatic git push of your local git repositories whenever an initialized external flashdrive is inserted. **Repository_on_a_USB_stick**
+Exgit(external git) is a Bash driven git wrapper for linux to make **automatic git push** of your commits on initialized local git repositories whenever an exgit-initialized external flashdrive is inserted. **Repository_on_a_USB_stick**

-**Instead of having to resort to a hosting company to store your central repository, or to rely on a central server or internet connection to contribute changes to a project, it's quite possible to use removable memory to exchange and update  local repositories.** [Repository_on_a_USB_stick](https://en.wikibooks.org/wiki/Git/Repository_on_a_USB_stick)
+**Instead of having to resort to a hosting company to store your central repository, or to rely on a central server or internet connection to contribute changes to a project, it's quite possible to use REMOVABLE STORAGE to exchange and update  local repositories.** [Repository_on_a_USB_stick](https://en.wikibooks.org/wiki/Git/Repository_on_a_USB_stick)

 ## Getting Started